 The legacy of the civil service exam continues to be a subject of study and debate in modern China and around the world.
 Recent trends in historical research and popular opinion highlight the enduring influence of the keju and its relevance to contemporary issues.

 One prominent trend is the re-evaluation of the keju's impact on social mobility.
 While traditionally seen as a powerful engine for upward mobility, some scholars now argue that its effects were more limited than previously thought.
 They point out that the vast majority of candidates failed the exams, and that success was often correlated with family wealth and access to education.
-Nevertheless, the keju undoubtedly provided opportunities for some individuals from disadvantaged backgrounds to achieve success, and it fostered a belief in meritocracy that influenced Chinese society for centuries.
+Even so, the keju undoubtedly provided opportunities for some individuals from disadvantaged backgrounds to achieve success, and it fostered a belief in meritocracy that influenced Chinese society for centuries.

-Furthermore, there is increasing recognition of the keju's influence on education systems around the world.
+On top of that, there is increasing recognition of the keju's influence on education systems around the world.
 The emphasis on standardized testing, merit-based selection, and rigorous academic training can be traced back to the keju.
 Many modern education systems, particularly in East Asia, still bear the imprint of this ancient institution.

 The gaokao, China's national college entrance exam, is often compared to the keju.
-Like the keju, the gaokao is a highly competitive examination that determines access to higher education and future career opportunities.
+Now, like the keju, the gaokao is a highly competitive examination that determines access to higher education and future career opportunities.
 While the gaokao is not identical to the keju, it shares many of the same characteristics, including its emphasis on academic achievement, its role in social mobility, and its potential for stress and anxiety among students.

 Tips and Expert Advice